mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

 rate is calculated.
 In this case, I perform 100 samples for each number (i.e. 100x 1 fault, 100x 2 faults, 100x 3 faults, etc).

-// Ignoring the voter circuit was accomplished through the Yosys script in @lst:ignorevoter.
-The TaMaRa algorithm annotates each
-// cell and wire that is part of the voter with the `tamara_voter` RTLIL annotation.
-//
-// #figure(
-//   ```bash
-//   # select only input signals
-//   select % a:tamara_voter %d
-//   # apply a random mutation (fault injection)
-//   mutate -list {faults} -seed {seed} -o /tmp/tamara_fault_injection
-//   # deselect, go back to top module
-//   select -clear
-//   # execute the fault injection command
-//   script /tmp/tamara_fault_injection
-//   ```,
-//   caption: [ Yosys script to deselect TaMaRa voter wires/cells ]
-// ) <lst:ignorevoter>

 === Protected voter
 @tab:faultinjectprotected presents the results for this protected voter fault-injection study.
 As the fault injection process is stochastic, it uses a sample of 100 runs per fault.
 The circuits listed in this table